CntoDev/cnto-additions-old/doc/editor_extensions.md

 Runs a piece of code on every mission load in the Eden editor (and every time the module's UI is opened and "OK" is pressed.
 Also every time it's copy-pasted, etc. Useful for storing default mission settings.

-### Hide Terrain
-Can hide any hardcoded terrain object, from houses, through trees, rocks, bushes to pieces of road (sometimes).
-Use filters to limit the object types.
-Useful for altering the terrain to create fresh / unfamiliar locations or for clearing our areas for base building (ie. inside a forest).

 ### Insta OSD Location Info
 Shows an On Screen Display info (bottom right) about the location the players